alankrit98/ApplySmart/README.md

-# 🚀 SkillMatch – Job Application Automation Platform
+# 🚀 ApplySmart – Job Application Automation Platform

-SkillMatch is an intelligent job application automation platform designed to help candidates effortlessly discover, manage, and apply for jobs that match their skills.
+ApplySmart is an intelligent job application automation platform designed to help candidates effortlessly discover, manage, and apply for jobs that match their skills.
 It integrates with multiple job boards, offers AI-powered recommendations, and provides a seamless experience for users to track and tailor their applications.

 ---